domschrei/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 No. If you are submitting to the parallel track only, you do not need a worker image.
 For the parallel track, we will assume that the leader manages all threading and communications within the single (multi-core) compute node.

-#### Q: I attempted to use the quickstart-run or config-ecs, but the script keeps saying "Waiting for ECS" and not running my solver.
+#### Q: I attempted to use the `quickstart-run` or `config-ecs`, but the script keeps saying "Waiting for ECS" and not running my solver.
 What happened?

 If you just started the script, then it is likely that either the requested EC2 servers have not yet initialized, or that the ECS cluster has not yet started running on them.
 It typically takes 5-10 minutes for the resources to become available after they are requested.
 If it takes longer than 15 minutes, there is a problem.
 Either the region has entirely run out of resources (unlikely), or your account does not have a high enough resource cap to support the cluster you have requested.
 See the Q&A for "How do I make sure I have enough vCPU capacity in my account to run my experiments?".

 If you have sufficient capacity in your account and are still seeing this message, please contact us via email so that we can investigate.

 #### Q: How do I make sure I have enough vCPU capacity in my account to run my experiments?
-EC2 sets default capacity limits on the number of compute nodes that are available to an account.  **N.B.**: Recently accounts have come pre-configured with fewer vCPUs, even for USA and Europe, so this direction may be important for all regions.
+EC2 sets default capacity limits on the number of compute nodes that are available to an account.  **Note**: Recently accounts have come pre-configured with fewer vCPUs, even for USA and Europe, so this direction may be important for all regions.

 To check your account limits, navigate to the EC2 console for the account, and click on "Limits" on the left side.
 Type "Running On-Demand Standard" in the search bar and determine the current limit.
 The limit is specified in terms of vCPUs, so each m6i-4xlarge image uses 16 vCPUs, and every m6i-16xlarge uses 64 CPUs.
 If you need additional vCPUs, click on the "Running On-Demand Standard" link and request a limit increase.
 Turnaround time is usually around 24 hours for these requests.
-Additional information on requesting increases can be found in the following [video](https://www.youtube.com/watch?v=F4zE3yVp-gg).  **N.B.
-Running a large cluster can become expensive.
+Additional information on requesting increases can be found in the following [video](https://www.youtube.com/watch?v=F4zE3yVp-gg).  **Note: Running a large cluster can become expensive.
 Make sure you limit your large-scale testing to preserve your AWS credits.**

 #### Q: I submitted a job but nothing happens.
 When I look in the logs, the leader keeps saying it is waiting for worker nodes and not running my solver.
 What happened? ####

-If you were able to create the cluster successfully using ecs_config, then what has happened is that you submitted an SQS that asked for more workers than you configured when you set up your cluster.
+If you were able to create the cluster successfully using `ecs-config`, then what has happened is that you submitted an SQS that asked for more workers than you configured when you set up your cluster.
 Make sure that the number of worker nodes equals or exceeds the number of worker nodes that were requested in the SQS message.

 #### Q: I'm watching the ECS cluster, but nothing is happening; no nodes are being created.
 What happened?

 This can happen if you try to start up a cloud solver when the infrastructure is configured for parallel execution or vice versa.
 In this case, the machine image where you want to deploy does not match the requirements of the ECS task.
 Make sure that if you are running a cloud solver, you have not configured the infrastructure for parallel.
 If you are unsure, you can always run `update-solver-infrastructure` with the expected type.
 If the infrastructure is already set up for this type, it will be a no-op.

-#### Q: How do I manage my account after SAT-Comp if I want to follow security best practices?
+#### Q: How do I manage my account after SAT/SMT-Comp if I want to follow security best practices?

 If you continue using your AWS account after the competition, we recommend that you follow AWS best practices as described here:
     [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)